viennt/viennt.me/cl3g8lave01kjtknv0jwf6hy0.md

 !
 [NOTE] Took 6.1 seconds
 ```

-***Start progress bar***

-It displays a progress bar with several steps equal to the argument passed to the method (don't progress bar's length of the progress bar is unknown).
+Start progress bar: It displays a progress bar with several steps equal to the argument passed to the method (don't progress bar's length of the progress bar is unknown).

 ```php
 // displays a progress bar of unknown length